g-chauvel/zuul-jobs/roles/install-docker/README.rst

    By default this role adds repositories to install docker from upstream docker.
 Set this to False to use the docker that comes with the distro.

+.. zuul:rolevar:: docker_use_buildset_registry
+   :default: False

+   This role does not enable the usage of the buildset registry by default, this variable allows enabling the usage of the buildset registry after installing Docker.

 .. zuul:rolevar:: docker_compose_install
    :default: False